GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 gradle run -DmainClass=com.google.swarm.tokenization.DLPTextToBigQueryStreamingV2 -Pargs=" --region=<region> --project=<projct_id> --streaming --enableStreamingEngine --tempLocation=gs://<bucket>/temp --numWorkers=1 --maxNumWorkers=2 --runner=DataflowRunner --filePattern=gs://<path>.jsonl --dataset=<name>   --inspectTemplateName=<inspect_template> --deidentifyTemplateName=<deid_tmplate> --DLPMethod=DEID --headers=<comma_separated_list_of_headers>"
 ```
 4. Avro

+Avro files are handled in the same way as CSV files.
+No additional changes are required to run the pipeline.

 5. CSV files with custom delimiter

 It is possible to provide csv files with custom delimiter.
 The delimiter has to be passed in the pipeline option as "--columnDelimiter".